banatibalazs/smart-gas-meter-reader/README.md

 ## Training the Image Classifier Model

-1**Train the Model**:
-    - Use the `train/create_datasets.py` script to load and preprocess the dataset.
+- Use the `train/train_model.py` script to train the model.

-    - Train a simple CNN model using TensorFlow.
+- or use the `train/train_model.ipynb` notebook to train the model.

 ## Steps of prediction: